-Coronavirus cases in India reaches 41 as 63-year-old woman tests positive in J&K
+Coronavirus cases in India reaches 43 as 63-year-old woman tests positive in J&K

-New Delhi, Mar 09: The number of coronavirus cases in India have rose to 41 aftera 63-year-old woman tests positive in Jammu and Kashmir.
+New Delhi, Mar 09: The number of coronavirus cases in India have rose to 43 after a 63-year-old woman tests positive in Jammu and Kashmir, making it the first case of the union territory.

+"As of today, there are 43 total cases (3 positive cases from Kerala which are now discharged), out of which 40 are active cases of COVID-19 in the country.
+4 (Four) new cases of COVID-19 have been reported since yesterday's update - 1 (one) from Ernakulum, Kerala, 1 (one) from Delhi, 1(one) from Uttar Pradesh and 1 (One) from Jammu," the Ministry of Health and Family Welfare informed on Monday.

 Earlier in the day, a 3-year-old who recently traveled to virus-hit Italy, tested positive in Kerala's Eranakulam district on Monday.
 The child has been kept in isolation ward at Ernakulam Medical College.